-Attorney Kimberly Baden represents hundreds of children with birth defects allegedly caused by numerous pharmaceutical drugs, including Zoloft®, Effexor®, Topamax® and Zofran®.
-She previously litigated against GlaxoSmithKline in the Paxil® birth defect litigation and in July 2012 Kimberly was appointed to the Plaintiffs' Steering Committee in In re Zoloft (sertraline hydrochloride) Products Liability Litigation, MDL 2342.
+Attorney Kimberly Baden is co-lead counsel for plaintiffs in multidistrict litigation In re Zofran (Ondansetron) Products Liability Litigation No. 2657 in the District of Massachusetts under Judge F. Dennis Saylor.
+She has experience handling birth defect cases allegedly caused by numerous pharmaceutical drugs, including Paxil, Zoloft®, Effexor®, and Topamax®..
+Kimberly was also appointed to the Plaintiffs' Steering Committee in In re Zoloft (sertraline hydrochloride) Products Liability Litigation, MDL 2342.

 If you or someone you know had a child with a birth defect following early prenatal exposure to Zofran, please contact medical attorney Kimberly Barone Baden by email or call 1.800.290.6612.

 If you believe that you may have a claim, consider contacting an attorney as soon as possible.
 A statute of limitations (SOL) may limit the time you have to file a claim.
 If you do not file your claim within the SOL, you may lose it forever.

 The injectable form of Zofran, which is manufactured by GlaxoSmithKline (GSK), was approved by the FDA in 1991 for the treatment of chemotherapy-induced nausea and vomiting.
 Oral dosage forms were approved in 1995 for the treatment of post-operative nausea and vomiting and an oral disintegrating tablet, Zofran ODT, was approved in February 1999.
 The first generic versions of Zofran were approved in 2006.
 Sandoz marketed the authorized generic for Zofran tablets and Zofran ODT.